Jules Langsner

-Jules Langsner (1911—1967) was an American art critic and psychiatrist.
+Jules Langsner (1911—1967) was an American art critic and psychiatric social worker.
 Born in New York City in 1911 and died in 1967 in California.
-Although born in New York, Langsner did not grow up in New York.
-He and his family moved to Ontario, California shortly after his birth.
+Although born in New York, Langsner he spent most of his years residing in California.
+He and his family moved to Ontario, California in 1922.

 HardEdge Colorforms

 Langsner has become associated with the term that he coined, along with Peter Selz, "hard-edge painting."